AhhEagle/Image-Processing/README.md

  ### Testing
  To test run `npm run test`.
-To also check for linting run `npm run lint`
+To also check for linting run `npm run lint`.
+Prittier was extendend in the lint configuration file.